Scrap Wood Christmas Ornaments

 Drill Holes for Hanging Wood Ornaments

 Jamie and I worked a little on embellishing the scrap wood ornaments at her home.
-Then I came back to the campground and got busy drilling holes and adding twine, ribbon etc.
+Then I returned to the campground and got busy drilling holes and adding twine, ribbon, etc.

-It’s a little difficult to see, but the twine on the bottom has gold thread running through it.
-The twine is really pretty in real life.
+It’s a little challenging to see, but the twine on the bottom has a gold thread running through it.
+The twine is beautiful in real life.

-The winds of Hurricane Zeta rolled in across the lake and it was really difficult to take pictures.
-Currently, as I write this post, I can feel the camper rocking back and forth in the darkness.
+The winds of Hurricane Zeta rolled across the lake, making it difficult to take pictures.
+As I write this post, I can feel the camper rocking back and forth in the darkness.

 This vinyl was done on my Silhouette Portrait.
-To get it to fit on the narrow scrap wood, I elongated the image, but I think it still looks good.
+I elongated the image to fit on the narrow scrap wood, but I think it still looks good.
 Do you agree?

 These are the little birds that Jamie had so much fun working on.

 The scrap wood ornaments were fun and easy to make.
-It’s also a lot of fun crafting while camping!
+Crafting while camping is also a lot of fun!

 gail